 After an uneventful 11-hour overnight flight but with only about 3 hours dozing on the way, I never sleep for long on flights, we touched down at 7:05am in Johannesburg.
 We had an hour before Tydon Safaris would pick us up at 8am.
 True to their word our driver, Gert, was there to meet us and shepherded us quickly to a waiting minivan with other guests on board.
 He gave us a brief itinerary of what lay before us for the day.
 Basically, it would be a 6-hour drive with two main stops and then one hour after arrival at Tydon Safari Camp at Sabi Sand we would be launched into our first evening safari.

 Travelling out through the outskirts of Johannesburg we saw many impromptu townships and there was a strong smell of coal burning in the air due to many power stations and industrial areas using it.
 It wasn’t a very pretty introduction to South Africa with the area being very urbanised, however as we cleared the suburbs the air cleared too and the scenery became much better as we moved into the countryside.
 Between the Airport and our first stop at Alzu Petropark at Middelburg I recorded just five species, at the Airport I saw House Sparrow, Feral Pigeon (Rock Dove) and a Grey-headed Gull and on the journey the only identifiable birds were four African Sacred Ibises flying over.

 Alzu Petropark was a petrol station like no other, it had a fenced collection of South African animals including Eland, Buffalo, White Rhino, Zebra, Ostrich and bizarrely Emus.
 There was even a viewing window so you could watch them whilst having a pee 😊.
 However the native birds there included my first lifers, BLACKSMITH PLOVERS and the only CAPPED WHEATEAR of the trip.
-The other new SA species which I had seen before in the UK/The Gambia were EGYPTIAN GEESE, although these were certainly my first wild ones, Speckled Pigeons and Red-billed Quelea seen before in The Gambia.
+The other new SA species which I had seen before in the UK/Spain were EGYPTIAN GEESE, although these were certainly my first wild ones, Speckled Pigeons and Red-billed Quelea seen before in The Gambia.